-We understand that your college search and admission process has been greatly impacted by this unprecedented situation.
-During this crisis, the Office of Undergraduate Admissions staff is fully available to assist you via email at ApplyMaryland@umd.edu or by phone at 301.314.TERP (8377).
-Our office hours are 9:00 a.m. to 4:00 p.m, Monday through Friday.
-Follow us on social @ApplyMaryland for the latest news and updates.
+We understand that your college search and admission process has been greatly impacted by this unprecedented situation for over a year.
+During this crisis, the Office of Undergraduate Admissions staff is fully available to assist you.
+Our contact information is located at the bottom of this page and we encourage you to follow us on social media @ApplyMaryland for the latest news and updates.

-Why is UMD offering test-optional admission for Spring and Fall 2021 applicants?
+Why is UMD offering test-optional admission for Fall and Spring 2022 and 2023 applicants?

 Due to the limitations of testing in some areas hardest hit by the COVID-19 pandemic, UMD has decided to allow all students to apply to the university and choose whether to submit official SAT/ACT scores to be used in the evaluation of their application.

 How do I indicate that I would like my application to be evaluated with or without my test scores?